Skip Navigation

 4. Select To and choose your destination bank account.

-5. Follow the on-screen prompts to review your information and set your mandatory Federal and State tax withholding preferences via the IRA Distribution Form.
+5. Follow the on-screen prompts to review your information and set your mandatory federal and state tax withholding preferences through the IRA Distribution Form.

 6. Review your final transfer details and select Transfer to complete the process.

-Notes: This self-service feature is for "Normal" or "Premature" distributions.
-If you are withdrawing due to a rollover, disability, or an inherited IRA, please reach out to us at [email protected] so we can assist you further.
-If you are looking to transfer your investments directly to another broker, you will have to initiate an ACAT transfer from your new brokerage account.
+This self-service feature is for normal or premature distributions.
+If you are withdrawing due to a rollover, disability, or an inherited IRA, contact support@stash.com so we can assist you further.

 If you are looking to transfer your investments directly to another broker, you will have to initiate an ACAT transfer from your new brokerage account.
 Use this link for specific details about ACAT transfers from Stash to a different brokerage account.